-An important cost-related barrier to improving quality of primary diabetes is public financing of HbA1c tests for accurately assessing glycemic control.
-Currently, glycemic control in China is mostly assessed by measuring the blood glucose levels.
-However, this method is considered inaccurate since blood glucose levels fluctuate throughout the day.
-The HbA1c test on the other hand provides a measure for assessing average glycemic control within a patient’s past three months.
-During the time when the study’s interviews were conducted, reasons why the HbA1C test was less commonly used in CHCs were costs of implementation, and the costs of testing for patients which are partially reimbursed.
+An important cost-related barrier to improving the quality of primary diabetes is public financing of HbA1c tests, which are used to accurately assess glycemic control.
+Currently, patients’ glycemic control in China is mostly assessed by measuring their blood glucose levels.
+However, this method is considered inaccurate, as blood glucose levels fluctuate throughout the day.
+The HbA1c test, on the other hand, provides a measure for assessing a patient’s average glycemic control during the past three months.
+At the time the study interviews were being conducted, the reasons why the HbA1c test was less commonly used in CHCs were the costs of implementation and the costs of testing incurred by patients, which are partially reimbursed.

 “We require everyone to do it [HbA1c] in principle every year.
 However, HbA1c testing is more expensive.
-It costs about sixty yuan for a test, while doing a blood sugar is for five yuan, so not everyone is willing to do HbA1c.”
+It costs about 60 yuan for a test, while doing one for blood sugar is 5 yuan, so not everyone is willing to do HbA1c.”
 PM04

 “So now that I am discharged from the hospital, I plan to come here every year to do a comprehensive examination aiming to the symptoms of diabetes.
 Because CHC can’t do some exams, such as HbA1c.
 CHC can only prescribe common drugs and conduct routine tests.”
 Patient, 77, m (P12)

-To summarize, diabetes-associated hospitalizations are a worrisome outcome that inflicts high costs on the individual patient as well as insurers.
-Even though many episodes of hospitalization can be prevented with adequate glycemic control in the community setting, under-financing of accurate tests limit family doctors’ ability to improve quality.
+To summarize, diabetes-associated hospitalizations are a worrisome outcome that can incur high costs for the individual patient as well as insurers.
+Even though many episodes of hospitalization could be prevented by adequate glycemic control in the community setting, the under-financing of accurate tests limits family doctors’ ability to improve quality.

 Key barriers and facilitators

 The main facilitators and barriers to the implementation of quality measurement in primary diabetes care in Shanghai are summarized in appendix 3.
 Notably, indicators were uniformly implemented via a top-down process, with daily monitoring of family doctors’ work and pay-for-performance incentives for attaining national and local goals.
-While patients interviewed had an initial preference to directly seek tertiary- rather than primary- care, we found that CHCs have improved at addressing their needs and some patients gradually established trusting and continuous relationship with their family doctors.
+While the patients interviewed had an initial preference to directly seek tertiary rather than primary care, we found that CHCs have improved at addressing patients’ needs and that some patients are gradually establishing trusting and continuous relationships with their family doctors.

-Key barriers found in our study include exclusion of frontline clinicians from indicator planning, lack of transparent reporting on quality of care to patients and a rigid organizational culture that leaves little room for bottom-up feedback.
-An issue of false reporting rose in some cases, particularly where required thresholds were perceived to be beyond family doctors’ reach.
-Also, current indicators are unadjusted to patients social-demographic characteristics.
-Stakeholders also noted that further government investment is required to improve indicators’ clinical adequacy and raise the measurement to international standards.
+Key barriers found in our study include the exclusion of frontline clinicians from indicator planning, a lack of transparent reporting on the quality of care patients receive, and a rigid organizational culture that leaves little room for bottom-up feedback.
+The issue of false reporting arose in some cases, particularly where the required thresholds were perceived to be beyond the reach of family doctors.
+Additionally, current indicators are not adjusted to patients’ social-demographic characteristics.
+Stakeholders also noted that further government investment is required to improve the clinical appropriateness of indicators and increase the measurement to international standards.

 Discussion